GabrielFVieira/jokeApiWrapper/README.md

 #### Query Parameters:
   - type -> OPTIONAL.
 Used to filter the type of joke, the possible values are: 'single', 'twopart'
   - categories -> OPTIONAL.
 Used to filter the category of the joke, could a single value or a array of strings
   - lang -> OPTIONAL.
-Define the language of the joke that will be returned.
+Defines the language of the joke.
 The default value is 'en'(english)

 #### Return:
   Json object with the following format: